-Developing steel weld metals stronger than $\sim 690$ MPa (100 ksi) which are also tough continue to be a challenge in spite of some 50 years of research on the subject.1-3 At these strength levels, the weld metal microstructure is a mixture of bainite and martensite with their relative proportions determining the mechanical properties.
+Developing steel weld metals stronger than ~690 MPa (100 ksi) which are also tough continue to be a challenge in spite of some 50 years of research on the subject.
+1-3 At these strength levels, the weld metal microstructure is a mixture of bainite and martensite with their relative proportions determining the mechanical properties.

 Conventional weld metal microstructures, consisting of allotriomorphic, Widmanstätten and acicular ferrite can be resolved using light optical microscopy (LOM).
-However, bainite and martensite plates have some dimensions less than the wavelength of light, making it difficult to characterise using LOM, or even conventional scanning electron microscopy (SEM).
-Transmission electron microscopy (TEM) has the limitation that minute regions are examined, making it difficult to get an overall view.
-On the other hand, field emission gun scanning electron microscopy (FEGSEM) offers both high resolution (~nm) and a large field of view so that the feature observed can be placed in context.
-When FEGSEM is combined with electron back scattered diffraction (EBSD), morphological observations can be supplemented with crystallographic information.
+However, bainite and martensite plates have some dimensions less than the wavelength of light, making it difficult to characterise using LOM, or even conventional scanning electron microscopy (SEM).4 Transmission electron microscopy (TEM) has the limitation that minute regions are examined, making it difficult to get an overall view.
+On the other hand, field emission gun scanning electron microscopy (FEGSEM) offers both high resolution (~nm) and a large field of view so that the feature observed can be placed in context.4 When FEGSEM is combined with electron back scattered diffraction (EBSD), morphological observations can be supplemented with crystallographic information.5 happens when the bainite formation temperature is close to the martensite start temperature.
+There is evidence that the coarse scale of coalesced bainite is detrimental to the impact toughness.
+This is because the platelets that coalesce should all be in identical crystallographic orientation and hence create a large region without crystallographic discontinuities, thereby reducing the ability to deflect the propagation of cleavage cracks.
+To confirm this, it was decided therefore to carry out more fundamental crystallographic studies on coalesced bainite using the combination of FEGSEM and EBSD.
+The present paper reports on the investigations of this microstructure in different experimental weld metals including comparisons with ordinary lower bainite.

-Using FEGSEM, a microstructure previously not reported in steel weld metals - coalesced bainite - was found to develop along with the classical martensite, lower and upper bainite.
-Coalesced bainite develops into a coarse feature through the coalescence of independently nucleated platelets of bainite.
+Using FEGSEM, a microstructure previously not reported in steel weld metals - coalesced bainite - was found to develop along with the classical martensite, lower and upper bainite.6 Coalesced bainite develops into a coarse feature through the coalescence of independently nucleated platelets of bainite.
 This